andreamazzitelli/checkBin/doc/Second Delivery/Technology.md

 <img src="../../img/step_motor.jpg" width="200">

 ## Energy Consumption
 A major constraint that we have is energy consumption.
 We want the battery to last for at least a year.
 During the next development phase we’ll choose if we need to add some kind of solar cell or other type of charging methods.
 As an example we could experiment with some kind of fast charge while the trucks unload the bins.
 The duty cycle will be adjusted on the needs of the garbage pickup company.
 A more in depth look about this aspect can be seen in the evaluation document.
+During the development we set the interval at 1 hour.
 We also need to respect the constraints on how frequent the battery should be changed, keeping in mind that:
 - The OLED screen will be always on and will be updated at every change of the fill level
 - The servo motor will be activated only when the bin is full or recently emptied
-- The sensors will be activated at predefined intervals, based on the needs of the garbage collection company.
-During the development we set this interval at 1 hour.
+- The sensors will be activated at the predefined intervals.
 The ultrasonic sensor will take three measures with a 30 seconds interval, to discard eventual measures taken while the bin was open.
-The load cell will
+The load cell will also be activated to read a value.
 - LoRa antenna will be activated when the fill level changes to send to the cloud the current fill level.
 It will also be activated when an anomaly is detected between the fill level measure taken by the ultrasonic and the weight measured by the load cell.
 In that case it will be used to notify the anomaly, sending the max fill level to the cloud to notify the bin must be emptied.

 ## Network